-Recommendation to Member States where necessary for the functioning of the Single Market in times of crises on free movement of persons (including workers and service providers) and goods. administrative assistance during emergency - Notification of in national crisis be measures - Information and assistance in relation to national crisis measures be measures Place in the property of the property in the p Member States share national crisis measures voluntarily with COM and other MS. The shared information serves as a basis of discussion of appropriate policy response to crisis in the expert group, but also published in the electronic platform for businesses and citizens.
-Provide national and EU level crisis info, in particular on the introduced national restrictions that has been obtained voluntarily by means of an electronic platform in English.
-Subject to the activation of the Single Market emergency mode: Binding simplified fast-track notification mechanism of any free movement restrictions (any restrictions of freedom to provide services, including on free movement of persons, workers, posted workers and their exit or entry bans, free movement of agricultural goods) with the purpose of providing transparency to businesses, citizens and other MS and ensuring free movement of goods, services and persons + flash peer review of draft notified measures in the EG : Subject to the activation of the Single Market emergency mode: Binding full-fledged fast-track notification mechanism101 + flash peer review of draft notified measures + possibility to declare the notified national crisis measures incompatible with EU law by COM Decision102 and to request the Member State in question to refrain from adopting the draft measures or to abolish the adopted measures: ✓ Provide by means of an electronic platform crisis info at national and EU level, obtained via mandatory fast-track notifications, available in Emergency mode
+Recommendation to Member States where necessary for the functioning of the Single Market in times of crises on free movement of persons (including workers and service providers) and goods.
+5. Transparency and administrative assistance during emergency Member States share national crisis measures voluntarily with COM 98 and Subject to the activation of the Single Market emergency mode: Subject to the activation of the Single Market emergency mode: Emergency mode - Notification of national crisis other MS. The shared information serves as a basis of discussion of Binding simplified fast-track notification mechanism of any free movement restrictions (any Binding full-fledged fast-track notification mechanism 101 measures - Information and assistance in relation appropriate policy response to crisis in the expert group, but also published in the restrictions of freedom to provide services, including on free movement of persons, workers, + flash peer review of draft notified measures to national crisis measures electronic platform for businesses and citizens. posted workers and their exit or entry bans, free movement of agricultural goods) 99 with the + possibility to declare the notified national crisis measures incompatible with EU law by COM Decision 102 and to Provide national and EU level crisis info, in purpose of providing transparency to businesses, citizens and other MS request the Member State in question to refrain from adopting the draft measures particular on the introduced national restrictions that has been obtained voluntarily by and ensuring free movement of goods, services and persons + flash peer review of draft notified or to abolish the adopted measures: ✓ Provide by means of an electronic means of an electronic platform in English. measures in the EG 100 : ✓ Provide crisis info obtained at platform crisis info at national and EU level, obtained via mandatory Recommendation to the national and EU level via the fast-track notifications, available in all EU languages

-$^{98}$ COM may in principle start normal infringement proceedings if any notified crisis measure is incompatible with EU law.
+98 COM may in principle start normal infringement proceedings if any notified crisis measure is incompatible with EU law.

-&lt;sup>99 Not applicable to the reintroduction of internal border controls under the Schengen Borders Code as there is a separate notification obligation.
+99 Not applicable to the reintroduction of internal border controls under the Schengen Borders Code as there is a separate notification obligation.

-&lt;sup>100 Besides the flash peer review comments, COM may in principle start normal infringement proceedings if any notified crisis measure is incompatible with EU law.
+100 Besides the flash peer review comments, COM may in principle start normal infringement proceedings if any notified crisis measure is incompatible with EU law.

-Not applicable to the reintroduction of internal border controls under the Schengen Borders Code as there is a separate notification obligation.
+101 Not applicable to the reintroduction of internal border controls under the Schengen Borders Code as there is a separate notification obligation.

-&lt;sup>102 The possibility for the Commission is an option and not an obligation.
+102 The possibility for the Commission is an option and not an obligation.
 It is always without prejudice to other tools such infringement procedures, administrative and political letters etc.